nafarinha/cc_w11_d01_lab_hw_java_classes/README.md

 * Create a Printer class that has a property for number of sheets of paper left. :white_check_mark:
 * Add a method to print that takes in a number of pages and number of copies. :white_check_mark:
 * The print method will only run if the printer has enough paper.
 If it runs it will reduce the value of the paper left by number of copies * number of pages. :white_check_mark:
-* Create a method to refill the printer paper.
+* Create a method to refill the printer paper. :white_check_mark:
 * Add a toner volume property to the class.
 * Modify the printer so that it reduces the toner by 1 for each page printed.